Keli Lane: Initial police investigations

-In February 2001, Lane, who by now was seven months pregnant with her fourth child (i.e. pregnancy six), was interviewed by police.
+In February 2001, Lane, who by now was seven months pregnant with her fourth child (i.e., pregnancy six), was interviewed by police.
 During the police interview, Lane claimed that she had given Tegan to the baby's father, a man called Andrew Norris (or Morris), with whom she claimed to have had a brief affair.
-According to Lane, the affair took place at a unit block in Balmain on Friday nights after a drinking session at the Town Hall pub ("The Townie").
-Lane alleges in her police interviews Norris's long-term partner, Melanie, also lived there as she often saw female apparel strewn around the unit.
+According to Lane, the affair took place at a unit block in Balmain on Friday nights after a drinking session at the Town Hall pub.
+Lane alleges in her police interviews Norris' long-term partner, Melanie, also lived there as she often saw female apparel strewn around the unit.
 According to Lane, Melanie was in retail although she was not present at the unit on Friday nights.

 During police interviews, Lane claimed that she felt forced to hide her pregnancies because of her fear of the reaction of her parents and friends as according to investigations she could not be sure who any of the fathers of the babies might be.
 She told police she handed the baby over to Norris in the Auburn Hospital car park but later changed this story to state it was inside the hospital foyer.
 It was reported that during the police interviews Lane said several times she felt alone when she became pregnant and told her mother in an intercepted phone call "I had no other choice", referring to why she gave the baby to Norris.
 Manly Police referred the matter to the New South Wales Coroner in 2005.